jenkins-infra/update-center2/README.md

 * sign the json files

 Extra features:

 * allow to blacklist plugins to ignore.
 See src/main/resources/artifact-ignores.properties
 * temporary override of the plugins wiki page. src/main/resources/wiki-overrides.properties

-The generator pulls information from
+The generator pulls information from:

 * a nexus index site
 * remote and local maven repositories
 * confluence